 Office: Breland Hall 306

 Dr. Stanford is a cultural anthropologist who focuses on agricultural anthropology, globalization, food studies, and community development in Mexico and New Mexico.
-Click here to see a short video featuring Dr. Stanford prepared in acknowledgement of her 2016 award for Outstanding Faculty Outreach, and here to see a video recording of Dr. Stanford’s talk about the social history of avocados at the FUZE.SW Food and Folklore Festival held in Santa Fe in September 2014.
+Click here to see a video recording of Dr. Stanford’s talk about the social history of avocados at the FUZE.SW Food and Folklore Festival held in Santa Fe in September 2014.

 Dr. Lois Stanford is an agricultural anthropologist in the Department of Anthropology at New Mexico State University.
 Her research focuses on the globalization and restructuring of local and export foods systems and the subsequent impact on small growers in these systems, both in Mexico and in the US Southwest.